zhuchini/100-days-of-code/log.md

 **Today's Progress**: I worked a little bit on Intermediate Algorithm Scripting from FreeCodeCamp because it was a holiday.

 **Thoughts**: I found it very hard and had to google the solution for every challenge.
 I need more practice and read more resources.

+### Day 16: June 25

+**Today's Progress**: Got to work a little more on Intermediate Algorithm Scripting.
+Currently at 71%.

+**Thoughts**: I couldn't stop myself from googling the answer, and feel guilty about it.
+Not sure if this is the right way of learning.